martinkoster/actionfx/actionfx-testing/README.md

 }
 ```

-### Execute a single test method inside the Javactionfx-thread
+### Execute a single test method inside the JavaFX thread

 In the code sample below, method `testFirst()` is annotated by [@TestInFxThread](src/main/java/com/github/actionfx/testing/annotation/TestInFxThread.java) and by that, this method is executed inside the JavaFX thread, while method `testSecond()` is **not** executed in the JavaFX thread.